wilsonmar/wilsonmar.github.io/_posts/2021-04-14-azure-networking.md

 ![az-loadbal-1149x801](https://user-images.githubusercontent.com/300046/119789303-2e857b80-be90-11eb-891e-315f7b41040f.png)

+Traffic Manager is not georgraphic tied to regions.
-Traffic Manager Uses DNS to direct requests to the most appropriate endpoint.
+It uses DNS to direct requests to the most appropriate endpoint.

 https://<em>your_name</em>.trafficmanager.net